 Before Miss Muffet sat on her tuffet, she should have done her homework.
 Small, grassy mounds like the one on which she took her rest are prime locations for grass spiders to nest.
 So, how can you get rid of grass spiders?
 A better question is whether you should get rid of them, as these fast spiders kill other insects and pose no real threat to you.

-But if you’d rather not see grass spider webs sparkling in the morning dew, mowing and keeping your outdoor areas free of trash and overgrowth are the first steps toward getting rid of these eight-legged arachnids.
+But if you’d rather not see grass spiderwebs sparkling in the morning dew, mowing and keeping your outdoor areas free of trash and overgrowth are the first steps toward getting rid of these eight-legged arachnids.

 What are Grass Spiders?